 - The Motor Vehicle Safety Whistleblower Program rewards and protects individuals who expose motor vehicle safety violations that would likely lead to serious injuries or deaths.

-There are several other similar programs.
 Potential whistleblowers should proceed cautiously to ensure that they identify and comply with each relevant program.